Table of Contents

 Treatment for hymenal atresia

-Treatment for hymenal atresia is done by making a surgical opening: there is a transverse incision made in the hymen with a subsequent digital expansion.
+The treatment of an imperforate hymen is hymenectomy.
+A transverse incision is made in the hymen with subsequent digital expansion.
 As a prophylaxis, antibiotics should be administered before the procedure.

 Polythelia and polymastia